-Are there specific issues in justice reform you want applicants/grantees working to advance?
+Were there specific issues in justice reform you wanted applicants/grantees working to advance?

 We believe that the women, girls, trans, and gender non-conforming individuals of color who have been impacted by our criminal justice system are best positioned to identify the issues that need to be addressed; therefore, we are interested in supporting the issues that they lift up.

 Why does this fund only support organizations with annual budgets of $2.5 million or less?

 The Foundation recognizes that the grants we have to give are relatively small.
 Therefore, we want to award them to relatively small organizations and/or programs where they have the potential to make an outsized impact.

 Why is the foundation only funding organizations in Maryland, New Mexico, New York, Virginia, and Washington, DC and will the grant program expand to other states in the future?

 The foundation has staff and/or board presence in all of these states, which we feel is important in building strong grantee relationships.
 At this time, we are focusing the grant program in states where we have a board and/or staff presence.
 That may change in the future.